 3. Set Up Alerts in Google Analytics

-When it comes to SEO, I like to set up two types of alerts: for traffic fluctuations and for content evaluators.
+When it comes to SEO, I like to set up two types of alerts: for website traffic fluctuations and for content evaluators.

 A few years ago, I worked at a company that got hit by a manual penalty on several of the websites that they owned.
 This is the worst thing that can happen to you in SEO.